jmacdotorg/plerd/README.md

 3. As noted above, the `templates` directory that you created in the first step of this process contains sample templates that you can customize as much as you'd like.
 They are rendered using [Template Toolkit](http://www.template-toolkit.org).
 You can't change these template files' names, but you can add new sub-template files that the main temlates will invoke via [the \[% INCLUDE %\] directive](http://www.template-toolkit.org/docs/manual/Directives.html#section_INCLUDE), and so on.
 4. Configure the webserver of your choice such that it treats the `docroot` subdirectory (which you created as part of the first step) as your new blog's own docroot.

     When running in its basic mode, Plerd does not provide a webserver; it simply generates static HTML & XML files, ready for some other process to serve up.
-(Plerd _does_ provide a webserver specifically for handling incoming webmentions, but this is an experimental and entirely optional feature; see ["Webmention"](#webmention), below.)

 ## Usage